peterussell/instrument-training-blog/_posts/2016-05-08-ir-gs-58-ifr-flight-planning-3.md

     - high pressure moves down clockwise ('screws down' like a lid)
- - for example: if we have a low pressure area with a high radar return sitting on the north-west edge of it, then we can expect that radar return area to move clockwise, in a south-west then south-east direction
+ - for example: if we have a low pressure area with a high radar return sitting on the north-west edge of it, then we can expect that radar return area to move counter-clockwise, in a south-west then south-east direction

 # 12 and 24-hour Prognostic Charts